-An English version of the financial results for Dorad as of December 31, 2023 and 2022 and for each of the three years ended December 31, 2023 is included at the end of this press release.
+A convenience translation to English of the financial results for Dorad as of December 31, 2024 and 2023 and for each of the three years ended December 31, 2023 is included at the end of this press release.
 Ellomay does not undertake to separately report Dorad's financial results in a press release in the future.
 Neither Ellomay nor its independent public accountants have reviewed or consulted with the Luzon Group, Ellomay Luzon Energy or Dorad with respect to the financial results included in this press release.